megardn/PennLINC.github.io/docs/LabHome/Onboarding.md

 Additionally, we use two compute platforms that you will need access to.

 [PMACS](https://pennlinc.github.io/docs/pmacs):  We use the PMACS low performance cluster (LPC) for project-specific analyses.
-See the (PMACS page)(https://pennlinc.github.io/docs/pmacs) for details on how get access and create a project.
+See the PennLINC [PMACS page](https://pennlinc.github.io/docs/pmacs) for details on how get access and create a project.

 [CUBIC](https://pennlinc.github.io/docs/cubic):  We use the large high performance cluser (HPC) named CUBIC for large volumes of parallelizable subject-specific processing jobs.
 Additionally, specific projects may use CUBIC due to specific computational or software requirements.
 See the [CUBIC page](https://www.med.upenn.edu/cbica/cubic.html) for more information; it is a large compute resources created by our collaborators in the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.med.upenn.edu/cbica/).
 See the PennLINC [CUBIC page](https://pennlinc.github.io/docs/cubic) for details on how to gain access, create projects, and other tips.